pmahnke/mahnke-cocktails/recipe_processed/black_manhattan.md

 youtube: "YWKJsv8PymI&t=205s"
 description: "A modern classic from 2015 that replaces the sweet vermouth in a traditional Manhattan with a rich, herbal amaro."
 excerpt: |
-  Adapted from a recipe created in 2015 by Todd Smith at <strong>Bourbon &amp; Branch</strong> in San Francisco, USA.
+  Adapted from a recipe created in 2015 by Todd Smith at Bourbon &amp; Branch in San Francisco, USA.
 ---

 ### Ingredients